Buying and Selling FAQs in Iowa

 What is a damage disclosure statement?

-A damage disclosure statement is a document describing any problems with your vehicle.
+A Damage Disclosure Statement (Form 411108) is a document describing any problems with your vehicle.
 It is required for all sales in the state of Iowa, unless your purchase meets one of the following criteria:

 - New motor vehicles with mileage of less than 1,000 miles.

-- Motor trucks and truck tractors with a gross vehicle weight rating of 16,000 pounds or more.
+- Motor trucks and truck tractors with a gross vehicle weight rating of 16,000 lbs or more.

 - Special mobile equipment.